ETL, Data Engineering, Stream Processing, Apache Kafka, Apache Flink, Real-time Data

 • The organization has expertise in streaming platforms

 Hybrid approaches are increasingly common.
 A company might use streaming ETL to feed real-time dashboards and operational systems while running batch ETL overnight to update historical reporting tables with complex transformations.
-The Lambda architecture pattern explicitly combines batch and streaming layers, though modern tools increasingly favor the simpler Kappa architecture (streaming-only with reprocessing capabilities).
+The Lambda architecture pattern explicitly combines batch and streaming layers to balance speed and accuracy, maintaining separate code paths for each.
+However, modern tools increasingly favor the simpler Kappa architecture, which uses a streaming-only approach with the ability to reprocess historical data when needed, eliminating the complexity of maintaining two separate systems.

 Consider starting with batch ETL for foundational analytics needs, then introducing streaming ETL for specific high-value real-time use cases.
 This pragmatic approach balances business value against operational complexity.